Molecular-Level Understanding of the Ro-vibrational Spectra of N$_2$O in Gaseous, Supercritical and Liquid SF$_6$ and Xe: Discussion

 Alternatively, interaction with a solvent can be modelled from MD simulations with a stochastic thermostat, such as in Langevin dynamics, which applies random forces on the atoms to simulate orientational interactions with the heat bath.
 For this, 10 ns Langevin simulations with varying coupling strengths $\gamma$ were run for a single N$_2$O molecule in the gas phase using CHARMM and the dipole-dipole correlation function was determined.
 Figure \ref{fig:7}B shows the computed IR spectra.
 At low coupling strength $\gamma_i=10^{-4}$\,ps$^{-1}$ the IR spectra still yield a split of the asymmetric stretch into P- and R-branches (yellow trace).
 With increasing friction $\gamma_i=0.01$\,ps$^{-1}$ still multiple peaks are visible in the asymmetric stretch absorption lineshape but the spectral Q-branch-like region is getting filled in (pink trace).
 At yet higher $\gamma_i \ge 0.1$\,ps$^{-1}$ (green, red, blue traces) the P-/R-features wash out entirely. \\

 Finally, it is of some interest to discuss the results on the spectroscopy (Figures \ref{fig:2} and \ref{fig:3}) and the solvent structure (Figure \ref{fig:5}) from a broader perspective.
 The interaction between N$_2$O and Xe is weaker by about 50 \% than that between N$_2$O and SF$_6$.
 The type of interaction also differs: pure van der Waals (in the present treatment) for Xe versus van der Waals and electrostatics for SF$_6$.
 It is interesting to note that the transition between the P-/R- and the Q-band-like spectra in Xe occurs at $\rho^* \sim 0.6$ ($\sim 5.2$\,M) compared with $\rho^* \sim 0.2$ ($\sim 0.9$\,M) for SF$_6$, see Figures \ref{fig:2} and \ref{fig:3}.
-This is consistent with the increased interaction strength for N$_2$O--SF$_6$ as fewer solvent molecules are required to sufficiently perturb the system such as to illicit the change in the spectroscopy.
+This is consistent with the increased interaction strength for N$_2$O--SF$_6$ as fewer solvent molecules are required to sufficiently perturb the system to illicit the change in the spectroscopy.
 Similarly, the slope of $N(r)$ vs. concentration can also serve as a qualitative measure for the interaction strength.
 To stabilize a solvent shell of a certain size a smaller number (lower concentration) of solvent molecules is required if the solvent:solute interaction is sufficiently strong.
-These qualitative relationships are also reflected in the longer $\tau_2$ values of the FFCFs for N$_2$O in SF$_6$ compared with Xe as the solvent, see Figure \ref{fig:4}.\\
+These qualitative relationships are also reflected in the longer $\tau_2$ values of the FFCFs for N$_2$O in SF$_6$ compared with Xe as the solvent, see Figure \ref{fig:4}.
+For large polyatomic molecules in highly compressible fluids, ``attractive'' solutes have been found to recruit increased numbers of solvent molecules which leads to local density augmentation.\cite{song:2000} While the amount of augmentation was found to correlate well with the free energy of solvation of the solute from simulations, computations and experiments were reported to follow different correlations.\\